waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Task:** Herd Farfetch'd East from (15, 28) to navigate around the central wall.
 ## Puzzle Status: Farfetch'd Herding
 - **Last Known:** (17, 23) (Before Battle).
-- **Current Status:** Executing strategy.
-Interacting with Farfetch'd at (15, 25) from North to push it South towards Row 28.
+- **Current Status:** Interacted with Farfetch'd at (15, 25) from North.
+Text is open.
+Clearing to observe movement South.
 - **Strategy:** Position North at (15, 24) to push Farfetch'd South to Row 28.
 Then flank East to push it West towards the Apprentice.
 - **Goal:** Herd to Apprentice at (7, 28).